eduardolucioac/psx-grp-flt/README.md

 ### Add a job (crontab)

-As root use crontab to register a new job...
+As root user open the crontab editor to create a new job...

 ```
 crontab -e